lclem/lia/src/part5/Reg.lagda.md

 infix 10 _,_⇝_
 data _,_⇝_ : Reg → State → Reg × State ⊎ State → Set where

+  -- notice there is no rule for 𝕠!

   ε : ---------------
       ε , s ⇝ right s